youngburon01-ops/youngburon01-ops.github.io/_pages/about.md

 - <strong>J. Yang</strong>.
 Spring in Temi Class: Special Education in the Echoes of Poetry and Song

 - <strong>J. Yang</strong>.
-Opinion | Seeing More Diverse Individuals
+Opinion: Seeing More Diverse Individuals

 - <strong>J. Yang</strong>.
 When Stand-Up Comedians Enter Middle Age

 - <strong>J. Yang</strong>.
-Documentary | Year After Year of Hardship: The Path to Self-Rescue for Publishing Houses
+Documentary: Year After Year of Hardship: The Path to Self-Rescue for Publishing Houses